 - Have completed at least one course in the specific subject area of interest for specialization for this internship (i.e. Special Collections, or digital libraries).
 For Cataloging internships depending on the program, student should have completed basic and advance cataloging courses; or descriptive and subject cataloging courses; or a combination of cataloging and metadata courses, for example, would work as well.

 - Have demonstrated a strong interest in working in an academic library.

 - Have the ability to complete the required internship hours for the graduate library or information studies program between the hours of 8:30 am to 5:00 pm, Monday through Friday during the spring, fall or summer semesters.

-If you are interested in finding out more about this opportunity, please contact Acting Chair, Collection Access and Management Services Doris Helfer at firstname.lastname@example.org or (818) 677-2562.
+If you are interested in finding out more about this opportunity, please contact Chair, Collection Access and Management Services Chris Bulock at firstname.lastname@example.org or (818) 677-6302.
 Deadlines for applications for the fall semester are July 1; for the spring semester November 1 and for the summer semester May 1.
-All applications can be emailed to: Doris Helfer, Chair, CAMS at email@example.com or mailed to: Doris Helfer, Chair, CAMS, Calif.
-State University Northridge, Oviatt Library, 18111 Nordhoff St., Northridge, CA 91330-8328.
+All applications can be emailed to: Chris Bulock, Chair, CAMS at email@example.com or mailed to: Chris Bulock, Chair, Collection Access and Management Services, the University Library, California State University Northridge, 18111 Nordhoff St., Northridge, CA 91330-8328.

 Timothy Chu, Spring 2016

 Timothy Chu completed his MLIS from UCLA Department of Information Studies in June 2016.
 During his internship in Collection Access and Management Services (CAMS), Timothy cataloged books and cartographic resources (atlases, maps) for the Geography Department Map Library which are now discoverable through our library catalog and discovery system.
 Timothy found his internship rewarding and offered the following insights: